Narayana108/vedic_knowledge/an_introduction_to_nimbark_sampraday.md

 ## Practice/Sadhana

 Here are the 5 limbs of the sadhana that is performed within the tradition:
-1. Karma (ritual action);
+1. Karma (ritual action)

+Performed conscientiously in a proper spirit, with one's varna and asrama (phase of life) thereby giving rise to knowledge which is a means to salvation).

-2. Vidyā (knowledge);
+2. Vidyā (knowledge)

+Not as a subordinate factor of karma, but also not as an independent means for everyone; only for those inclined to spending vast lengths of time in scriptural study and reflection on deeper meanings.

-3. Upāsanā or dhyāna (bhakti and meditation);
+3. Upāsanā or dhyāna (meditation)

-There are different types of Meditiations given by Shri Nimbark Acharya, but to my knowledge these meditations aren't practised that often and more emphasizes is given on:
+This is again not an independent means to Salvation for all, as only those qualified to perform the upasana (with Yajnopavitam or diksha) can perform this Sadhana.

+4. Prapatti (surrender to the Lord/devotion)

+Devotion and self-surrender to God as Shri Radha Krsna.
+This method of attaining Salvation, known as Prapatti Sadhana, contains elements of all the other means, and is most importantly, available to all.
+Men, women, all classes and castes (or non-castes) are permitted to seek liberation through this, **the most important Sadhana**.
+It is referred to as Sadhana (or Apara) Bhakti – devotion through regulations.
+This in turn leads to Para Bhakti – the highest devotion characterised by Madhurya Rasa – the sweet emotions of devotion experienced by those perfected in Sadhana Bhakti.

-- **Naam Japa** or the chanting the Holy Names.
+- **Naam Japa** the chanting the Holy Names is also extremely important.

-Nimbark sampraday's favourite mantra is the `Yugal maha mantra` or `Radha Krishna maha mantra`:
+Nimbark sampraday's maha mantra is called the `Yugal maha mantra` or `Radha Krishna maha mantra`:

 ```
 Rādhe Kṛṣṇa Rādhe Kṛṣṇa